-We pretty active in our community and strive to be involved more.
-We set up a booth at 3 farmer’s markets a week for a 6 month period and enjoy talking with townies and outta staters alike.
-Throughout the years we've seen a lot of skin issues solved that wouldn’t have happened any other way and we don’t mind hitting the road to attend shows or doing demos at our retailers either.
-We donate product to birthing centers, hospitals, veterans, and anyone that is in special need.
-We’re also members of our Chamber of Commerce in Bigfork and donate as much time as we can to community events, we've even spearheaded an Earth Day event in Bigfork, MT.
-We’re always up for donating product for fundraising or raffles, so ask us!
-We currently donate to NPR, Missoula College Radio, Kalispell Medical Regional Center, Heart & Hands, Fern Creek Midwives and Bigfork School Gardens to name a few.
+The founders are very active in their community and strive to be involved more.
+In the past, they set up a booth at local farmer’s markets and really enjoyed talking with townies and visitors.
+This allowed them to see firsthand a lot of skin issues solved with their products and love hitting the road to attend shows or doing demos at retailers.
+They donate products to birthing centers, hospitals, veterans, and anyone that is in special need.
+They are also members of the local Chamber of Commerce in Bigfork and donate as much time as possible to community events, including spearheading an Earth Day event.
+When the pandemic hit, they joined forces with a local distillery and were the first in the state and region to be able to provide sanitizer to first responders and the public.